Zildj1an/SuperSimpleOS/README.md

 - Handling of exceptions and interrupts (IDT) and APIC timer.

-- Support for the Xen hypervisor, with PV clocks and shared memory between guests, or Qemu.
+- Support for the Xen hypervisor, with PV clocks and shared memory between guests, or Virtual Box.

 ## Instructions for launching a HVM guest